-The HBO documentary Magic and Bird: A Courtship of Rivals, which recounts the legendary NBA rivalry between the Boston Celtic's Larry Bird and the Los Angeles Lakers' Earvin Magic Johnson has a particularly heartwarming moment.
-Before he announced to the world he was infected with HIV, Magic had his agent inform Bird of his condition.
+The HBO documentary Magic and Bird: A Courtship of Rivals, which recounts the legendary NBA rivalry between the Boston Celtics' Larry Bird and Los Angeles Lakers' Earvin "Magic" Johnson has a particularly heartwarming moment.
+Before he announced to the world he was HIV-positive, Magic had his agent inform Bird of his condition.
 Bird, not wanting to believe it, called up Magic to offer support.
-Magic, as he recounts in the docu with tears in his eyes, was very touched by this gesture, as he felt many of his so called friends had abandoned him when he was diagnosed.
+Magic, as he recounts in the documentary with tears in his eyes, was very touched by this gesture, as he felt many of his so-called friends had abandoned him when he was diagnosed.
 The fact that his rival, a man he'd professed to not liking personally early on in his career (though they did become friends later on), had bothered to check on him was a great comfort.

 On Monday Night Football, after the death of his father, Packers QB Brett Favre went and played one of the best games of his career against the Oakland Raiders.
-No, that wasn't the heartwarming part.
-The Raider Nation, known for their booing of the other team, gave the opposing quarterback a standing ovation.
+Not only that, the Raider Nation, known for their booing of the other team, gave the opposing quarterback a standing ovation.

-When Colt McCoy was injured by a late hit from Texas A&M's Kellen Heard and managed to get his hand up for a Hook 'Em as he was being stretchered out of the stadium.
+When Colt McCoy, then playing for the Texas Longhorns, was injured by a late hit from Texas A&M's Kellen Heard and managed to get his hand up for a Hook 'Em as he was being stretchered out of the stadium.
 It is one of only two times when this longtime Aggie willingly joined in with said hand sign.

-January 2007: The Boise State Broncos had just capped one of the greatest games and biggest upsets in college football history, taking down Oklahoma in the Fiesta Bowl, 43-42 in overtime.
+January 2007: The Boise State Broncos had just capped one of the greatest games and biggest upsets in college football history, taking down Oklahoma in the Fiesta Bowl, 4342 in overtime.
 Fullback Ian Johnson, who had scored the winning two-point conversion, put a bow on the night by proposing, on national TV, to his cheerleader girlfriend.
 They were married that June.
-Of course, because Humans Are Bastards, they had to have police guards at the wedding, due to the dismaying amounts of threats the couple received objecting to their marriage.
-(She's white, he's black).
+Of course, they had to have police guards at the wedding, due to the dismaying amount of threats the couple received objecting to their marriage.
+(She's white, he's black.)
 It's still a happy ending as both families issued statements that ignorant bigots were NOT going to ruin this moment.
 They were supported by the school and people across the nation.

 Donovan McNabb, former quarterback of the Philadelphia Eagles, recently traded to the Washington Redskins, always had something of a love-hate relationship with fans.
 When coming back to the Eagles stadium, analysts debated for weeks how McNabb would be received by the tough Philadelphia crowd... most assumed either a mixed reaction or a loud chorus of boos.
 What did McNabb receive... a standing ovation.
 And was promptly booed once the game started.